dianacarvalhix/Data-Engineering-zoomcamp-Module-1-Homework-Docker-SQL/README.md

 Run the following commands:

 terraform init

 terraform apply -auto-approve

 terraform destroy

 What they do:
-terraform init → downloads providers and sets up backend terraform apply -auto-approve → creates resources terraform destroy → deletes all resources
+terraform init → downloads providers and sets up backend

+terraform apply -auto-approve → creates resources

+terraform destroy → deletes all resources

 🧱 Resources Created

-Google Cloud Storage Bucket
-Used for object storage
-Configured with lifecycle rules
+Google Cloud Storage Bucket-Used for object storage configured with lifecycle rules

-BigQuery Dataset
-Used for analytics and data processing
+BigQuery Dataset - Used for analytics and data processing

 🧠 Summary
 You authenticate as yourself